(Lakes Cave, Planitero & beyond)

 The parking lot of the Ski Resort.

-I left from Kalavryta and followed the road going to the Ski Resort (the same road that goes to the Place of Sacrifice).
-After 8km there is a sharp road fork.
-One road goes to Lakes Cave (this is the trip I described in the previous chapter) and the other goes backwards and up to the mountains and to the ski resort.
+I left Kalavryta and followed the road to the Ski Resort (the same route to the Place of Sacrifice).
+After 8km, there is a sharp road fork.
+One road goes to Lakes Cave (the trip I described in the previous chapter), and the other goes backward and up to the mountains and the ski resort.
 There are road signs.

 When I visited (during summer), the ski resort was closed (of course).
-But, even during summer it is worth visiting as the scenery is rewarding and driving alone in the huge parking lot, one has the feeling of driving on a racing court or an airport apron!
+But, even during summer, it is worth visiting as the scenery is rewarding and driving alone in the huge parking lot makes one feel like going on a racing court or an airport apron!
 The peaks of Helmos at this altitude are bare.

 The ski resort parking lot.